prof-rossetti/georgetown-opim-557-201810/notes/visual-basic/functions/byval-vs-byref.md

     MsgBox ("ORIGINAL: " & OriginalMessage) '--> "Original"

     AnotherMessage = RefMessage(OriginalMessage)
-    MsgBox ("ORIGINAL: " & OriginalMessage) '--> "Ref Ref Ref" <--- this is the difference when you pass a paramter by reference
+    MsgBox ("ORIGINAL: " & OriginalMessage) '--> "Ref Ref Ref" <--- this is the difference when you pass a parameter by reference
 End Sub
 ```